Syed Kirmani: 1984–1986

 At Bombay the next year, he scored his second hundred in Tests making 102 and adding 235 with Ravi Shastri, still an Indian record for the seventh wicket.
 In the Madras Test in the same series, he missed some crucial catches which contributed to an Indian defeat.
 He was dropped at the end of that series in favour of Sadanand Viswanath.

 Kirmani made a comeback in the Australian tour of 1985–86, where he fared reasonably well.
 He had just taken an outstanding catch to dismiss Allan Border in a World Series Cup match, when he hurt his leg badly.
 He was forced to sit out of the remaining matches of the tournament and that effectively ended his international career.
 India went for younger keepers like Kiran More and Chandrakant Pandit and despite trying hard, Kirmani was never able to regain his place.

 During his international career, his record included 160 catches and 38 stumpings during test matches, and 27 catches and 9 stumpings during one-day internationals.
 Always a central figure on the field, he could dive and somersault to catch the ball, and was responsible for many run-outs.

 Domestic career

 Later in his career he played for Railways in domestic cricket for a season, after which he returned to his former team, Karnataka.

+Family

+His son, Sadiq Kirmani (born 21 May 1989), is also an Indian cricketer who plays for Karnataka in domestic cricket.
+He is a right-handed batsman and wicket-keeper.
+Sadiq did his schooling in The Frank Anthony Public School, Bangalore.
+Sadiq has two elder sisters.
+The oldest, Nishat Fatima, is married to the son of former India cricketer Syed Abid Ali.